Biden is canceling up to $10K in student loans and all federal loans are paused until 12/31

 You can learn more detail about the different IDR repayment plans.

-You should understand the pros and cons of enrolling in an IDR repayment plan before you match the switch.
+You should understand the pros and cons of enrolling in an IDR repayment plan before you make the switch.
 Although an IDR repayment plan can be hugely beneficial if you can’t afford your payments, it can also prolong the length of your loan and the amount you pay in total.

 To understand whether an IDR repayment plan is right for you, you should first try to understand your financial situation.
 Are your monthly student loan payments unmanageable for you?
 For example, are you getting into extra debt to cover your monthly living expenses, dipping into your emergency savings, or not able to afford your rent?
 If so, it might make sense to look into an IDR repayment plan so you can get the lowest monthly payment.
-You can check out Snowball Wealth’s repayment estimator, to see what payment plan might make sense for you.
+You can check out Snowball Wealth’s repayment estimator, to see what payment might make sense for you.

 You can also consider deferment or forbearance if you want to temporarily stop payment on your federal student loans because you cannot afford them.
-Either way, it’s definitely important that if you can’t afford your student loan payments you should figure out a way to address this.
+Either way, it’s important that if you can’t afford your student loan payments you should figure out a way to address this.
 That way you can make sure you are not late on your payments and your credit score won’t be affected.

-This post was updated February 10, 2021.
+This post was updated March 4, 2021.
 Federal repayment programs may be subject to change.